Fr3qu3ntFly3r/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?
+charles.homePlanet = Pluto
+because Alien is a struct (value type)

 ### Question 7